docksal/docksal/docs/docksal-stack.md

 <a name="docksal-project-services"></a>
 ## Project services

-A standard Docksal project consists of 3 canonical services: `web`, `db` and `cli`.
-These services represent the LAMP stack.
+Each project usually consists of at least 3 services: `web`, `db` and `cli`.

-### Web
+### web

-Docksal's [Web service](https://github.com/docksal/service-web) runs Apache Server 2.2 or 2.4
+The [web](https://github.com/docksal/service-web) service runs Apache server 2.2 or 2.4.

-### DB
+### db

-Docksal's [DB service](https://github.com/docksal/service-db) runs MySQL 5.5, 5.6, 5.7 or 8.0
+The [db](https://github.com/docksal/service-db) service runs MySQL 5.5, 5.6, 5.7 or 8.0

-### CLI
+### cli

-Docksal's [CLI service](https://github.com/docksal/service-cli) provides an environment to run `php-fpm`, which is used by `web` service, as well as for Behat, mysql client, drush and other tools.
-It provides a reliable automation interface via `fin exec`.
+The [cli](https://github.com/docksal/service-cli) service runs `php-fpm` (used by `web` service) and also provides a Linux console with all necessary command line tools installed and pre-configured (e.g. drush, drupal console, wp-cli, phpcs, behat, mysql client and many more).

+The console can be access from the host machine via `fin bash`.
+Individual tools/binaries can be executed via `fin exec`.

 <a name="project-customization"></a>
 ## Customizing project configurations

-If you are ready to customize Docksal services' settings for your project then check out [customizing project configurations](project-customize.md) to learn about `docksal.yml` structure and how to properly edit it.
+If you are ready to customize Docksal service settings for your project, then check out [Customizing project configurations](project-customize.md) to learn about the `docksal.yml` structure and how to properly edit it.